lionelz/networking-bambuk/doc/source/requierements.rst

 Requierements
 *************

-The GOAL is to improve the agent solution for Hybrid cloud connectivity.
+Agent solution for Hybrid cloud connectivity taking in account the security.

 -------
 General
 -------

 1. Simple integration/separation with NOVA
-2. Performance
+2. Performance (throughput) / scalability
 3. Minimal Resource utilization
     - In the Hyper VMs (memory/cpu): iptables/ovs, vxlan/...
     - In the AZ resource: maybe the cascaded can run from a on premises for small AZs
          - DHCP/METADATA/... decentralized services?
 4. Reduce the openstack version dependencies:
      - Why we need an agent on the Hyper VM that depends on the openstack version?

-5. success measurement: TOGA inside
-    - Integrate some code
-    - And/Or Integrate ideas/design re-use in "hybrid cloud product"
+(success measurement: Code, ideas or design re-use in "hybrid cloud product")

 --------
 Security